JNRowe/jnrowe.github.io/thoughts/disconnect.rst

   majority of posts and comments are just US politics or occasionally interesting insights from the SV bubble anyway.

-I'll still catch up from a couple of, in my opinion, trusted sources.
-That is to say I'll dip in to a few categories on BBC news and perhaps visit The Guardian's site(although I do that considerably less over the past year according to my data).
+I’ll still catch up from a couple of, in my opinion, trusted sources.
+That is to say I’ll dip in to a few categories on BBC news and perhaps visit The Guardian’s site(although I do that considerably less over the past year according to my data).
 I also like to avail myself of a little `Russia Today`_ and `Al Jazeera`_ to keep the bias in check a touch.

-With a simple :pypi:`rdial` report I can also tell you that on an average internet connected day I can spend an hour reading news, friend's blogs, sports stories, &c.
+With a simple :pypi:`rdial` report I can also tell you that on an average internet connected day I can spend an hour reading news, friend’s blogs, sports stories, &c.
 A big chunk of that time is also combined with breakfast, so I choose to let it slide for the most part.

 Tighten the noose
 -----------------

-For the two-thirds of the year that I have internet access, I've started to severely restrict access.
+For the two-thirds of the year that I have internet access, I’ve started to severely restrict access.

 It all started with a friend who — while wearing his tinfoil hat — preached about how we all need to consider blocking sites that use |CDN| in much the same way that many of us block web analytics companies.
-We're probably giving up more tracking data to the large |CDN|\ s then we do to the simple analytics companies.
+We’re probably giving up more tracking data to the large |CDN|\ s then we do to the simple analytics companies.

-The thought popped in to my mind that a whitelist, instead of a blacklist, might actually be workable and since last November I've taken to doing just that.
+The thought popped in to my mind that a whitelist, instead of a blacklist, might actually be workable and since last November I’ve taken to doing just that.

 The strangest result in my mind is just how short the list is.
-My old advert and analytics blacklist had close to 1500 entries, and would obviously miss many "nasties" that I either hadn't seen or that were simply new.
+My old advert and analytics blacklist had close to 1500 entries, and would obviously miss many ”nasties” that I either hadn’t seen or that were simply new.

 The whitelist, on the other hand, has only ever had 900 entries.
 Right now it has less than 150 thanks to the automated decay-based-on-visits purging of the